SourceAmerica: History

-SourceAmerica is one of two U.S. central nonprofits designated in the Javits–Wagner–O'Day Act to support nonprofit agencies participating in the AbilityOne Program.
+SourceAmerica is one of two U.S. central nonprofits—the other being National Industries for the Blind—designated in the Javits–Wagner–O'Day Act to support nonprofit agencies participating in the AbilityOne Program.
 Both central nonprofits work to provide employment opportunities for people who are blind or have other significant disabilities by providing them opportunities to produce goods and services under federal contracts.

 SourceAmerica was incorporated on June 26, 1974, as National Industries for the Severely Handicapped (NISH).
 The organization changed its name to SourceAmerica on July 1, 2013.

-The U.S. Department of Defense is its largest customer.
-Affiliated nonprofits manufacture military uniforms, gear for Special Forces, chemical protective suits, military recruit bags items and more.
+Its largest customer is the U.S. Department of Defense, and affiliated nonprofits manufacture military uniforms, gear for Special Forces, chemical protective suits, military recruit bags, and other items.
 Its agencies also sew American flags that the Veterans Administration sends to military families when a veteran passes.

 SourceAmerica and its network of nonprofit agencies also contract with commercial entities to provide products and services.
 In addition to companies such as Starbucks, Inter-American Development Bank, PetSafe and Grainger, small entrepreneurial ventures such as Blush & Whimsy and Luna Innovations Incorporated have found business solutions with nonprofit agencies in the network.